 - Cooling design

 After you received your motors, the first thing you should do is to balance it.
-Although it’s not always necessary, it’s good practice.
+Although it’s not always necessary, it’s a good practice.
 I personally only do this on large motors though like 2212 or bigger.
-For mini quad motors I normally find balancing not necessary.
-(2206 or smaller)
+For mini quad motors I normally find balancing not necessary because the build quality are generally very good.
+(2208 or smaller)

-There are so many options, brands you can choose from, it will cause you headache :D For example these are the options for 250 mini quad motors.
+There are so many options out there, it will give you an headache :D For example these are the options for 250 mini quad motors.

 CW and CCW Motors